 I believe our very first visit to the Philadelphia Zoo was back in 2009, when my boys were 1, 3, and 5.
-Ever since there we’ve been fans.
+Ever since then we’ve been fans.
 Now they are 8, 10, and 11.
 We make a point to visit the Philadelphia Zoo at least twice a year.
 It’s always exciting to see what’s new and how this classic Philadelphia attraction has changed over the years.
 We still remember the elephants, the old children’s zoo, and Lego-inspired exhibits.
 We were there when the first area of the Zoo360 Animal Exploration Trails opened.
 We couldn’t wait to see the new Children’s Zoo area.
 And on our visit this past week we were surprised and thrilled to discover the Meerkat Maze.
 Over this time, we’ve developed some secrets and tips that always help us make the most of our Philadelphia Zoo adventures.

 We gave you a sneak peak of some of our Philadelphia Zoo tips in this video, and you can see our special video my son was inspired to make even before we made our own.
 He kept walking around saying this, I finally said okay let’s make a video.
 That video is here on Instagram.
 Here’s the Philadelphia Zoo video my oldest help me make.